GiuntaLucas/astro-multiframework-boilerplate/README.md

-# Astro multi framework integration
+# Astro multi framework integration + firebase authentification

 Astro project with multiframework integration + communication between each others using rxjs.
+Login / logout using firebase package with a Svelte components.
+Guard has been add to protect the routes.
 - Angular
 - Reactjs
 - Svelte
 - Vuejs

 - Tailwindcss
+- Firebase

 ## Setup